Teyras/MT/text/chapters/110_analysis.md

 - kernel address space randomization is disabled
 - transparent hugepage support is disabled

-There are two ways of distributing the workloads over CPU cores when measugint with `taskset`.
-Both are implemented by the `distribute_workers.sh` scripts.
-The main idea (shared by both of these ways) is that the number of workloads should be balanced on the physical CPUs.
-The same applies to logical cores in a physical CPU.
+There are two ways of distributing the measured exercises over CPU cores when measuring with `taskset`.
+Both are implemented by the `distribute_workers.sh` script.
+The main idea (shared by both of these approaches) is that the numbers of parallel workers running on each physical CPU should be balanced.
+The same should apply to logical cores in a physical CPU.

 The first approach to workload distribution is illustrated in Figure
 \ref{taskset-naive}.
 Each workload is assigned to a single core and using two